Domo (NASDAQ:DOMO) Releases FY 2023 Earnings Guidance

-Domo (NASDAQ:DOMO – Get Rating) last issued its quarterly earnings data on Thursday, May 26th.
-The company reported ($0.23) EPS for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.17.
-The company had revenue of $74.50 million for the quarter, compared to the consensus estimate of $74.10 million.
-The business’s revenue for the quarter was up 24.0% on a year-over-year basis.
+Domo (NASDAQ:DOMO – Get Rating) last posted its quarterly earnings data on Thursday, May 26th.
+The company reported ($0.23) EPS for the quarter, beating the consensus estimate of ($0.40) by $0.17.
+The company had revenue of $74.50 million during the quarter, compared to the consensus estimate of $74.10 million.
+The company’s revenue was up 24.0% compared to the same quarter last year.
 During the same period in the prior year, the firm posted ($0.58) earnings per share.
-Analysts expect that Domo will post -4.21 EPS for the current fiscal year.
+As a group, research analysts forecast that Domo will post -4.21 EPS for the current year.

-In other news, COO Catherine Wong sold 3,750 shares of Domo stock in a transaction that occurred on Thursday, March 17th.
-The shares were sold at an average price of $46.89, for a total transaction of $175,837.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Joy Driscoll Durling sold 1,940 shares of Domo stock in a transaction that occurred on Wednesday, April 13th.
-The shares were sold at an average price of $51.68, for a total transaction of $100,259.20.
-Following the transaction, the director now owns 19,609 shares of the company’s stock, valued at $1,013,393.12.
+In other news, CFO Bruce C. Jr. Felt sold 20,000 shares of the business’s stock in a transaction that occurred on Friday, March 18th.
+The stock was sold at an average price of $48.52, for a total transaction of $970,400.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Catherine Wong sold 3,750 shares of the company’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $46.89, for a total transaction of $175,837.50.
 The disclosure for this sale can be found here.
-Insiders sold 106,053 shares of company stock valued at $5,441,410 over the last 90 days.
-10.85% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 106,053 shares of company stock valued at $5,441,410.
+Corporate insiders own 10.85% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Alliancebernstein L.P. increased its position in shares of Domo by 9.1% during the fourth quarter.
-Alliancebernstein L.P. now owns 31,792 shares of the company’s stock valued at $1,577,000 after acquiring an additional 2,642 shares in the last quarter.
-Marshall Wace LLP grew its position in Domo by 603.1% in the 4th quarter.
-Marshall Wace LLP now owns 25,100 shares of the company’s stock worth $1,246,000 after purchasing an additional 21,530 shares during the period.
-Invesco Ltd. grew its position in Domo by 23.9% in the 3rd quarter.
-Invesco Ltd. now owns 13,372 shares of the company’s stock worth $1,130,000 after purchasing an additional 2,581 shares during the period.
-MetLife Investment Management LLC grew its position in Domo by 54.4% in the 1st quarter.
-MetLife Investment Management LLC now owns 15,153 shares of the company’s stock worth $766,000 after purchasing an additional 5,339 shares during the period.
-Finally, Royal Bank of Canada grew its position in Domo by 38.4% in the 3rd quarter.
-Royal Bank of Canada now owns 4,414 shares of the company’s stock worth $372,000 after purchasing an additional 1,224 shares during the period.
-72.40% of the stock is owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Lazard Asset Management LLC grew its holdings in Domo by 90.1% during the first quarter.
+Lazard Asset Management LLC now owns 1,561 shares of the company’s stock valued at $78,000 after purchasing an additional 740 shares during the period.
+Penserra Capital Management LLC increased its holdings in Domo by 44.7% during the 4th quarter.
+Penserra Capital Management LLC now owns 1,684 shares of the company’s stock worth $83,000 after acquiring an additional 520 shares during the period.
+Advisor Group Holdings Inc. grew its position in shares of Domo by 29.9% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 3,625 shares of the company’s stock valued at $203,000 after purchasing an additional 835 shares in the last quarter.
+Point72 Hong Kong Ltd raised its position in shares of Domo by 60.7% in the first quarter.
+Point72 Hong Kong Ltd now owns 4,188 shares of the company’s stock worth $212,000 after buying an additional 1,582 shares in the last quarter.
+Finally, Mackenzie Financial Corp boosted its stake in Domo by 16.3% during the fourth quarter.
+Mackenzie Financial Corp now owns 5,561 shares of the company’s stock valued at $276,000 after buying an additional 778 shares during the period.
+Institutional investors and hedge funds own 72.40% of the company’s stock.

 About Domo (Get Rating)